victorvicto/myMiniCP/userguide/source/exercises.rst

 Table Constraint
 ================

-The table constraint (also called extension constraint) represents a list of tuples assignable to a given list of variables.
+The table constraint (also called extension constraint) specify the list of solutions (tuples) assignable to a vector of variables.

 More precisely, given an array `X` containing `n` variables, and an array `T` of size `m*n`, this constraint holds: